 The Smart Lake Property consists of 3 claims covering 1,870 ha.
-It is approximately 25km northwest of and roughly on trend with the recently discovered PLN JR Uranium Zone.
-There is no recorded historic ground work within the property claims.
-Nearby historic drilling indicates a bedrock unconformity depth in the range of 250m.
+It is approximately 25 km northwest of, and roughly on trend with, the recently discovered PLN JR Uranium Zone.
+There is no recorded historic groundwork within the property claims, but nearby historic drilling indicates a bedrock unconformity depth in the range of 250 m.